 There are some important points I want to make about this type of dining.
 First, for a dinner buffet the guests must be provided with a place at a table to sit down and eat.
 It is also important to decide how the water or beverage will be served.
 These glasses should be ready on the table (or tables) where your guest will sit down; before they sit down.
 Unless you have help who will be serving while you dine, pitchers should be available for refills; I find this works best sitting on the table to be passed.
 Napkins and utensils can be placed in advance on the eating table at each place or on the buffet table.
 This choice also goes for condiments like butter, salt and pepper.

-In doing Christmas buffet recipes you may choose to have a small separate table for salads, one for desserts and one for coffee, tea or other drinks.
+When you learn how to make Christmas buffet recipes you may choose to have a small separate table for salads, one for desserts and one for coffee, tea or other drinks.
 Considering that we are entertaining within our homes and space may present a problem for added tables, I will be placing everything on the buffet table.
 That is except for the coffee and tea which can be served at the end from the kitchen by you or another guest; maybe from the bar, kitchen table or small table wherever it is convenient.
 Write out your complete menu so you can decide where each item will set on the buffet table.

 Arrange your table ahead of schedule; decide which end your diners will begin serving themselves.
-I am a big fan of tablecloths (my German background).
+I am a big fan of tablecloths.
 I start by covering my table in white; white looks clean.
 If you do not have tablecloths, substitute.
 Remnants of materials work well in decorating tables.
 I have used white sheets before; wash in bleach water and ironed.
 Quite often at the back of the table I will use stacks of books to elevate places to set baskets of bread or rolls and maybe a table arrangement.
 Drape these stacks of books with other colors of cloths like red or green or prints for Christmas.

 At the end of the table where the guest line will start, stack dinner plates and small salad bowls; it is nice if you have Christmas dishes.
 If I did not have Christmas dishes or solid colors like red, white or green, I would use a firm disposable plate, although I do not like disposable plates.
 Appearance and presentation adds a lot to Christmas buffet recipes.